liamca/abbyy-ocr-azure-cognitive-search-skill/README.md

 # Test

 At this point we can test this function.
 Click on ABBYYOCR in the Solution Explorer and choose F5.
+Once it is running you will see a URL such as http://localhost:7071/api/AbbyyOCR.

 Open Postman and create a POST request to this URL.